-Google's ability to succeed after being late to the search party isn't a sign of the power of the late mover, it's a story about the failure of incumbents to monitor their competitive landscape, recognize new rivals, and react to challenging offerings.
+Google's ability to succeed after being late to the search and mobile party isn't a sign of the power of the late mover; it's a story about the failure of incumbents to monitor their competitive landscape, recognize new rivals, and react to challenging offerings.
 That doesn't mean that incumbents need to respond to every potential threat.
 Indeed, figuring out which threats are worthy of response is the real skill here.
 Video rental chain Hollywood Video wasted over \$300 million in an Internet streaming business years before high-speed broadband was available to make the effort work.N.
 Wingfield, "Netflix vs. the Naysayers," Wall Street Journal, March 21, 2007.
-But while Blockbuster avoided the balance sheet-cratering gaffes of Hollywood Video, the firm also failed to respond to Netflix-a new threat that had timed market entry perfectly (see Chapter 4 "Netflix: The Making of an E-commerce Giant and the Uncertain Future of Atoms to Bits").
+But while Blockbuster avoided the balance sheet-cratering gaffes of Hollywood Video, the firm also failed to respond to Netflix-a new threat that had timed market entry perfectly (see Chapter 4 "Netflix in Two Acts: The Making of an E-commerce Giant and the Uncertain Future of Atoms to Bits").

 Firms that quickly get to market with the "right" model can dominate, but it's equally critical for leading firms to pay close attention to competition and innovate in ways that customers value.
 Take your eye off the ball and rivals may use time and technology to create strategic resources.
-Just look at Friendster-a firm that was once known as the largest social network in the

-United States but has fallen so far behind rivals that it has become virtually irrelevant today.
+Just look at Friendster-a firm that was once known as the largest social network in the United States but has fallen so far behind rivals that it has become virtually irrelevant today.

-- It doesn't matter if it's easy for new firms to enter a market if these newcomers can't create and leverage the assets needed to challenge incumbents. - Beware of those who say, "IT doesn't matter" or refer to the "myth" of the first mover.
+- It doesn't matter if it's easy for new firms to enter a market if these newcomers can't create and leverage the assets needed to challenge incumbents - Beware of those who say, "IT doesn't matter" or refer to the "myth" of the first mover.
 This thinking is overly simplistic.
 It's not a time or technology lead that provides sustainable competitive advantage; it's what a firm does with its time and technology lead.
 If a firm can use a time and technology lead to create valuable assets that others cannot match, it may be able to sustain its advantage.
 But if the work done in this time and technology lead can be easily matched, then no advantage can be achieved, and a firm may be threatened by new entrants

 - 1. Does technology lower barriers to entry or raise them?
 Do low entry barriers necessarily mean that a firm is threatened? - 2.
 Is there such a thing as the first-mover advantage?
 Why or why not? - 3.
 Why did Google beat Yahoo! in search? - 4.
 A former editor of the Harvard Business Review, Nick Carr, once published an article in that same magazine with the title "IT Doesn't Matter."
 In the article he also offered firms the advice: "Follow, Don't Lead."
 What would you tell Carr to help him improve the way he thinks about the relationship between time, technology, and competitive advantage? - 5.
 Name an early mover that has successfully defended its position.
 Name another that had been superseded by the competition.
 What factors contributed to its success or failure? - 6.
 You have just written a word processing package far superior in features to Microsoft Word.
 You now wish to form a company to market it.
-List and discuss the barriers your start-up faces.
+List and discuss the barriers your start-up faces. - 7.
+What kinds of strategic assets are Google's Android and Apple's iOS seeking to create and exploit?
+Do you think these firms will be more successful than rivals?
+Why or why not?